prototypefund/Digital_Bargeld-docs/developers-manual.rst

 Coding Conventions
 ==================

-GNU Taler is developed primarily in C, Python and TypeScript.
+GNU Taler is developed primarily in C, Kotlin, Python and TypeScript.

 Components written in C
 -----------------------